ibm-cloud-docs/cloud-databases/k8-tutorial.md

    ```
    {: pre}

-   As for the `service` configuration at the bottom of the file, [`nodePort`](/docs/containers?topic=containers-nodeport) indicates the port that the application can be accessed from.
+   As for the `service` configuration at the end of the file, [`nodePort`](/docs/containers?topic=containers-nodeport) indicates the port that the application can be accessed from.
 You have ports in the range 30000 - 32767 that you can use, but we chose 30081.
-As for the TCP port, it's set to 8080, which is the port the Node.js application runs on in the container.
+The TCP port is set to 8080, which is the port the Node.js application runs on in the container.

 ## Deploying your Kubernetes App
 {: #deploy-kubernetes}